Map Control 2025 – Tactical Minimap

 Map Awareness Training Drills

-• Bot practice — Run rotations alone.
+• Bot practice — Performing rotations all by yourself.

-• Review replays — Identify positioning errors.
+• Review replays — Finding your bad positionings.

 Common Mistakes Players Make